Laurel pigeon: Distribution and habitat

 The natural habitat is tall laurisilva forest or dense tree heaths which are cloud-covered for much of the year.
 The forests consist mainly of Azores laurel, Oreodaphne foetens, til, Madeira mahogany, Canary laurel, faya, lily of the valley tree and the picconia.
 The Trocaz pigeon prefers primary forests, but secondary growth is used for feeding, and agricultural land is also visited, especially at times of fruit shortage.
 Most of the pigeons are found below 1000 m (3300 ft), and their prime environment appears to be steep ravine-indented slopes along artificial watercourses, with the occasional large dead laurel tree and much tree heath.
 This species is highly mobile between different areas at different times of year.

 It was very abundant when the islands were first colonised by humans, but was extirpated.
 The losses on the islands were largely due to deforestation for wood and to create agricultural and grazing land.
+The major cause of its population decline is habitat loss from forest clearance, but hunting and nest predation by introduced species and rats were also contributory factors.
+Protection of the laurel forests and an effective ban on hunting could enable numbers to increase, although this species is still declining and endangered.

 The exclusion of livestock from the native forest allows it to regenerate and create more suitable habitat.
 Some illegal hunting and poisoning continue because of the damage this pigeon can do to crops.
 Perhaps the main limiting factor on the rate at which the pigeon increases its numbers is eggs and young being taken by introduced black rats.
 It is now classed as Near Threatened on the IUCN Red List, an improvement on its Threatened status in 1988.
 This species is protected under the European Union Birds Directive, and the laurel forests under the Habitats Directive.